wisc7/DST-Portal-/CreateDebServer.md

 apt-get install sudo

-/sbin/adduser <your user account> sudo
+/sbin/adduser /<your user account/> sudo

 > #(exit SU then exit the regular user and relog in to the server again)